Skip to main content

 Campaigns or variations can't be deleted if you're using them as a targeting condition in a segment.

-• Custom JavaScript condition: You can write a custom JavaScript function that will return True or False.
-If the result is True, the visitor is included in the experiment.
+• Custom JS: You can write a custom JavaScript function that will return true or false.
+If the result is true, the visitor is included in the experiment.
 This function can be evaluated each time the page is displayed, or asynchronously.

 • Check condition immediately or when the page has loaded: If undefined is returned, the code will retry execution every 75 ms for the first 3 seconds, then every 250 ms.